 (ii) issue a conditional stay by imposing terms, conditions or restrictions on a party pending agency review.

-(d) The commissioner may also enter an interim order granting a stay pending a final decision on the request for a stay.
+(d) The presiding officer may also enter an interim order granting a stay pending a final decision on the request for a stay.

-(a) The commissioner may order or permit the parties to file memoranda to assist in conducting agency review.
-Any memoranda shall be filed consistent with these rules or as otherwise governed by any scheduling order entered by the commissioner or the commissioner's designee.
+(a) The presiding officer may order or permit the parties to file memoranda to assist in conducting agency review.
+Any memoranda shall be filed consistent with these rules or as otherwise governed by any scheduling order.

-(b)(i) When no transcript is available or if available has been deemed unnecessary and waived by the commissioner in accordance with R590-160-8(4)(e)(iv) to conduct agency review, any memoranda supporting a request for such review shall be concurrently filed with the request.
+(ii) If a transcript is unavailable or waived by the presiding officer pursuant to R590-160-8(4)(f)(iv), any supporting memoranda to the request for agency review shall be filed with the request.

 (7) Oral Argument.

 The request for agency review or the response thereto shall state whether oral argument is sought in conjunction with agency review.
-The commissioner may order or permit oral argument if the commissioner determines such argument is warranted to assist in conducting agency review.
+The presiding officer may order or permit oral argument if determined to be warranted to assist in conducting agency review.